phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build Qualcomm IM SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Qualcomm IM SDK is a collection of four standalone function SDKs: Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 This SDK also includes reference applications that you can use to develop use cases.
-For more details, see `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-51>`__.
+For more details, see `Qualcomm IM SDK quickstart <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-51>`__.

 1. Download Qualcomm Yocto and the supporting layers.
 The ``<manifest release tag>`` for the Qualcomm IM SDK build is the same as the BSP build.
 Clone the Qualcomm IM SDK layer on top of the BSP build.
 For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250630224842/>`__.